 The trick to success in the Huffington Post is to have your piece featured as one of the major posts of the day.
-That way it shows prominently on the HuffPost web page where you garner the greatest number of readers and almost as many likes potentially as there were paparazzi at George Clooney's wedding.
-If your article is not featured, it will reside in the HuffPost bargain basement where the only way you'll get more than a handful of likes is if your accompanying picture looks exceptionally woebegone.
+That way it shows prominently on the HuffPost web page where you garner the greatest number of readers and can potentially nail as many likes as there are angels dancing on the head of a pin, which is where they generally hold their dances because you can rent the hall cheap.
+If your article is not featured, it will reside in the HuffPost bargain basement where you'll probably get fewer likes than there are members of the Katherine Heigl Fan Club.

 So --- to backtrack here --- recently I was privileged to have a piece of mine published and featured in the Huffington Post in that section they have that's dedicated to people 50 and over.
 As a result I received about 2,100 likes, a record for me which exceeded my previous high by about 2,100 likes.
 This was extremely gratifying for someone who usually sat alone at lunch in seventh grade.